 How to Dress a Potty Training Toddler

 Ah, potty training.
-The toddler milestone that strikes fear into the heart of every parent.
-If you’re reading this, it’s probably safe to assume that your little one is beginning to show signs of potty training readiness—like waking up from naptime dry and pulling at their wet diaper.
+An important toddler milestone, it marks an exciting transition for your little one.
+If you’re reading this, it’s probably safe to assume that your young boy or girl is beginning to show signs of potty training readiness—like waking up from naptime dry and pulling at their wet diaper.
 If so, congratulations!
 You’re one step closer to making diaper changes a thing of the past.

 Before you get started, though, it’s important to set your potty training toddler up for success.
-Sticker charts, potty training songs and fun activities are all great ways to encourage your potty training toddler.
+Learning this skill isn't easy, and it's not always smooth sailing.
+Potty training regression can happen, but sticker charts, potty training songs and fun activities are all great ways to encourage your potty training toddler.
 But the real secret to potty training success may come down to what they’re wearing.

 Why Do My Toddler’s Clothes Matter During Potty Training?